 Since April 8, 2003, our common stock has been traded on the Nasdaq SmallCap Market under the symbol "NVTL."
 Prior to April 8, 2003, our common stock was listed on the Nasdaq National Market.
+We have been notified that our common stock will resume quotation on the Nasdaq National Market, commencing prior to the closing of this offering.
 There is no public trading market for our Series B preferred stock.
 The following table sets forth, for the periods indicated, the high and low sale prices of our common stock as reported by Nasdaq, without retail mark-up, mark-down or commissions and may not necessarily represent actual transactions.